matbesancon/hugo-site/content/post/2017-09-05-moving-content-hugo.md

 I started writing articles to keep track of my learning paths on various topics, including numerical techniques, data analysis and programming.
-My first articles were either plain or Rmarkdown-generated Markdowns on a Github repository.
+My first articles were either hand-written or RMarkdown-generated Markdown files on a GitHub repository.

 As I was slowly moving from R to Python, Jupyter notebook became pretty handy to mix paragraphs, code snippets, results and charts.
 It also forced me to